-Bras come with unlimited variations of support.
-Support is the main purpose behind the invention of the bra, and finding the right level is likely the top of your list when you shop bras.
-A good supportive bra will not only lift and push your breasts up but will take the strain away from your back and shoulders too.
+Support is the primary purpose behind the invention of the bra, and finding the right level is likely at the top of your list when you shop for bras.
+A good supportive bra will simultaneously lift your breasts up and take the strain away from your back and shoulders.

-The support doesn’t just depend on bra size either.
-Many women have an underwear drawer full of bras that range on the support scale, from wireless bra styles to more heavily structured pieces that completely reconstruct the shape of their bodies.
+Contrary to popular belief, the level of support found in a bra doesn’t depend solely on its cup size: Many women have an underwear drawer full of bras that range from low-support wireless bra styles to heavily structured bras that reconstruct the entire shape of their bodies.

 Perhaps the best thing about the bra is the many sizes they come in.
 The typical bra runs from AA to a GG cup.
 There are even some size Z cups available in the world for women with the largest size breasts.